Food Phobia Treatment

 Food phobia in children responds very effectively to treatment if administered by eating disorder specialists such as those in our food phobia treatment program.
 It is essential that parents (and their primary care provider) understand that not all eating disorder treatment programs have sufficient experience treating food phobia in children.
 Symptoms and treatment are very different from pediatric patients and require specialized protocols.

-For more information about our food phobia treatment program, call us on 503 249 8851 and ask to speak to our intake coordinator.
+For more information about our food phobia treatment program, please call us at 971-319-6800 and speak to our intake coordinator.
 You may also submit an online request below.
 We answer all inquiries promptly.